oxidecomputer/rfd-api/README.md

 # rfd-api

-Work in progress replacement for RFD processing and programmatic access.
+Backend services and tools for processing and managing RFDs

+## RFD CLI

-## Getting Started
+### Getting Started

 1. Download the latest release of `rfd-cli` or run `cargo run -p rfd-cli`
 2. Configure the API host with `rfd-cli config set host https://rfd-api.shared.oxide.computer`